atoms-ufrj/playmol/docs/basics.md

 2. __Chemical topology definition__: atoms are created and explicitly connected via chemical bonds.
 This is all Playmol needs to identify chemical compounds and automatically determine the angles and proper dihedrals present in their molecules.
-Playmol does not automatically detect impropers, but one can point them out manually.
+Playmol does not detect and add impropers automatically, but one can define them manually or ask Playmol to search for a specific kind of impropers.

 3. __Instantiation__: chemical compounds identified in the previous step remain as abstract entities until actual molecules are positioned in space.
 The [build] command makes it possible to instantiate